aliciajpan/cake-game/README.md

     }
     ```

-3. Front-end can change cake data from #2
-    - If order times out, write to back-end to change `expired` to `true`
-    - If order successfully submitted, write to back-end to change `submitted` to `true`
-4. Array of player's past scores and associated timestamps
+3. Array of player's past scores and associated timestamps (JSON)
     - When game over, save current score and timestamp of game end to array
         - What each score object looks like:
     ```